-HUSH is a cooperative effort among deer hunters, the Food Bank of Iowa, meat lockers and the Iowa DNR.
-The two main goals of HUSH include:
+HUSH is a cooperative effort among Iowa deer hunters, the Food Bank of Iowa, meat processors and the Iowa Department of Natural Resources.

 Whether you're a deer hunter, a locker owner or volunteer in your community, there is a vital role you can play.